bitovi/academy/src/react/2-intro-to-jsx.md

 > />
 > ```

-The object passed into `style={}` should be an object whose keys are css attributes and values are css values.
+The object passed into `style={}` should map css attributes to css values.
 This structure closely resembles the [`CSSStyleDeclaration`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) object used by the browser to store element styles.

 ✏️ To see an example of this style object, run `document.body.style` in your browser console.

-Another thing you may note is the difference between `background-color` and `backgroundColor`.

 ### Classes